 from the docs/SmartClient_Reference.html launcher in the SDK

 The SmartClient Reference provides integrated searching capabilities.
-Ener your search term in the field at top-left, then press Enter.
+Enter your search term in the field at top-left, then press Enter.
 The viewer will display a list of relevance-ranked links.
 For example, searching on “drag” generates the following results: